 This means that, for example, if you accept funds for an order but have not shipped yet, you do not recognize revenue until you ship.
 (You book an asset for the funds and a liability of unearned revenue representing the obligation of the corporation to ship the equivalent value of goods; you then decrement the liability when you ship and increment revenue.)
 Bookkeeping: easy, once you get the hang of it... but your time is better spent doing almost anything else, so pay someone to do this for you.

-Many investors will expect to see books done in the accrual method, as there are a variety of ways to report via the cash method which make a business seem to be more successful than it actually is.
-Switching one’s accounting method can be done at the end of a tax period, but is more than a bit of a headache, so if you know you’re on the investment track you might want to start with the accrual method to save yourself having to revisit all your books a few months down the road.
+Many investors will expect to see books done in the accrual method, as there are a variety of ways to report via the cash method that make a business seem to be more successful than it actually is.
+Switching one’s accounting method can be done at the end of a tax period but is more than a bit of a headache, so if you know you’re on the investment track, you might want to start with the accrual method to save yourself from having to revisit all your books a few months down the road.

-Your business is required to be able to substantiate (provide documentation about the facts regarding) any transaction on your books.
+Your business is required to substantiate (provide documentation about the facts regarding) any transaction on your books.
 You will want to maintain organized records, in addition to your books, which will let you quickly answer questions asked about any transaction.

 This is most important for larger transactions or for transactions in a few high-risk parts of one’s tax return, but in principle, you need to be able to substantiate everything.

-The IRS does not mandate that you have any particular style of recordkeeping, only that you do it in a consistent manner which lets you comply with your obligations.
+The IRS does not mandate that you have any particular style of recordkeeping, only that you do it in a consistent manner that lets you comply with your obligations.
 Internet companies customarily keep most of their records in one or more computer systems.
 It is important that you know what information is where, that you’re able to pull it at will, and that your records are available for the appropriate length of time.
-(In general, this is 3 years after the filing of the tax return for that year, but there are some exceptions.
+In general, this is three years after the filing of the tax return for that year, but there are some exceptions.
 As a practical matter, internet businesses should store substantiating data indefinitely.
-Hard disk space is practically free; it’s certainly cheaper than setting up a process to routinely make the keep-or-delete decision about particular documents.)
+Hard disk space is practically free; it’s certainly cheaper than setting up a process to routinely make the keep-or-delete decision about particular documents.

-Substantiating revenue items is fairly easy: keep copies of receipts and invoices.
-(These are described, in detail, in another chapter.)
+Substantiating revenue items is fairly easy: Keep copies of receipts and invoices.
 If you have particularly large transactions, you probably will want to be able to point to contracts or other documentation attesting to the details of what work was actually performed.

-Your receipts/invoices will generally be centralized by nature in your system.
-If you happen to migrate systems, remember to save old receipts/invoices somewhere that won’t get wiped after the migration is over.
-Organizing them by year minimally; it is often useful to be able to order them within the year, as a common form of inquiry is “Your books show a revenue item for $12,000 on December 3rd, 2012.
+Your receipts or invoices will generally be centralized by nature in your system.
+If you happen to migrate systems, remember to save old receipts or invoices somewhere that won’t get wiped after the migration is over.
+Organize them by year minimally; it is often useful to be able to order them within the year, as a common form of inquiry is “Your books show a revenue item for $12,000 on December 3, 2012.
 Substantiate it in an appropriate level of detail.”

 Substantiating expense items is modestly trickier, as expenses are typically far more varied than revenue.
-Additionally, certain flavors of expenses have anomalously detailed recordkeeping requirements.
+Additionally, certain flavors of expenses have unusually detailed recordkeeping requirements.

-You will want to have a policy that any purchase of goods or services at your company requires a written receipt and/or invoice, and that all receipts/invoices are kept in a central place.
+You will want to have a policy that any purchase of goods or services at your company requires a written receipt or invoice and that all receipts or invoices are kept in a central place.
 Many companies use receipt-tracking or expense-tracking software.
 A lower-tech, but still compliant, way to do this is to establish a receipts@ email address for your company and require all employees, as a matter of policy, to have receipts either delivered there or to forward receipts there if they are issued one personally.

 If a transaction doesn’t result in a receipt, you should treat that as an anomaly.
-Part of the discipline of having receipts is to force money moving out of the company to come with documentation justifying it; transactions which do not have receipts are suspicious by nature, and may represent activity that your business wants to clamp down on, like embezzlement.
-Most of the time the reason is innocuous, but you should still immediately create a written record of the transaction and store it wherever you store receipts/invoices.
-(Note that backfilling written records from e.g. credit card statements is not acceptable; the IRS wants records to be maintained contemporaneously with the transaction or shortly thereafter, when the details are still fresh and when there is minimal possibility for fudging them for one’s tax advantage.)
+Part of the discipline of having receipts is to force money moving out of the company to come with documentation justifying it; transactions that do not have receipts are suspicious by nature and may represent activity that your business wants to clamp down on, like embezzlement.
+Most of the time the reason is innocuous, but you should still immediately create a written record of the transaction and store it wherever you store receipts or invoices.
+Note that backfilling written records from, for example, credit card statements is not acceptable—the IRS wants records to be maintained contemporaneously with the transaction or shortly thereafter, when the details are still fresh and when there is minimal possibility for fudging them for one’s tax advantage.

-Written records don’t have to be particularly elaborate for most transactions, particularly small-dollar ones; receipts aren’t generally that elaborate, either.
-You’ll want to cover who you paid (in an appropriate level of detail—”A man” is not appropriate, “the flower shop on 3rd street” probably is, at least for a small transaction), exactly how much was paid, the manner of payment (from an account, in cash, etc), what was purchased, and one’s rationale for not having a formal receipt/invoice.
+Written records don’t have to be elaborate for most transactions, particularly small-dollar ones; receipts aren’t generally that elaborate, either.
+You’ll want to cover who you paid (in an appropriate level of detail—“a man” is not appropriate, but “the flower shop on 3rd Street” probably is, at least for a small transaction), exactly how much was paid, the manner of payment (from an account, in cash, etc.), what was purchased, and one’s rationale for not having a formal receipt or invoice.